wongwenhui262/HTX_Test/README.md

 ### Running Different Scenarios

-You can run different scenarios to see how changes to staffing levels or patient volume affect performance.
-This can help you optimize resource allocation and plan for future demand increases.
+Run different scenarios to see how changes to staffing levels or patient volume affect performance to optimize resource allocation and plan for future demand increases.

 ---